 Display of HITS can be toggled on and off at any time by selecting MENU (Button 6) on the Main Menu, then selecting the PFD TOOLS icon, then the HITS icon, as shown below.
-Note that SYNVIS must be enabled to display HITS.
+Note that SYNVIS must be enabled, and an altitude bug set to display HITS.

-Figure 67 - Highway In The Sky Enable/Disable
+Figure 66 - Highway In The Sky Enable/Disable

-Figure 68 - Highway In the Sky (HITS)
+Figure 67 - Highway In the Sky (HITS)